 Large containers like whiskey barrels may work for some smaller varieties.
-Single flowered varieties are better for pollinators, but double-flowered varieties are packed with petals and offer more beauty.
+Single-flowered varieties are better for pollinators, but double-flowered types are packed with petals and offer more beauty.
 Try both to combine the best features in the same landscape.

 Camellia shrubs prefer full sun to partial shade, with the C. sasanqua handling the most sun.
 They should be planted in the fall to give them time to establish themselves.